Racoon's climb up 25-storey building has netizens on tenterhooks

-One lucky racoon in the US has not only made it (to the top of a building, that is), but has also gained world-wide attention for its dare-devil antics.
+One lucky racoon in the US has not only made it (to the top of a building, that is), but has also gained worldwide attention for her dare-devil antics.

-As the animal reached the roof of a 23-storey building in Minnesota, those tracking the hashtag #MPRraccoon on Twitter let out a collective sigh of relief.
+As the animal reached the roof of a 25-storey building in Minnesota, those tracking the hashtag #MPRraccoon on Twitter let out a collective sigh of relief.

 It all began on Monday (June 12), when the racoon was stranded on the Town Square office building.

-Although the local fire department and building workers tried to rescue it by using a makeshift ladder, it scampered away and started climbing the nearby UBS Plaza.
+Although the local fire department and building workers tried to rescue her by using a makeshift ladder, she scampered away and started climbing the nearby UBS Plaza.

-On Twitter, users held their breaths when they watched video clips of the racoon making a slow ascent using just its claws.
+On Twitter, users held their breaths when they watched video clips of the racoon making a slow ascent using just her claws.

 Then, the animal took a break on the window ledge on the 23rd storey.

-Meanwhile, netizens fretted over its safety and pleaded for rescue services to help the animal.
+Meanwhile, netizens fretted over her safety and pleaded for rescue services to help the animal.

 The incident even prompted James Gunn, director of the film Guardians of the Galaxy (which features a heroic racoon as one of its main characters) to offer US$1,000 to anyone who would rescue the critter.